 In the 2002 the top of the Museum begin to think of a work of renewal of the institution, forty years have passed and the Museum is now dated and obsolete, it is necessary a change that makes it more attractive.

-In the summer of 2005 the works of the judging commission of the international competition for the renewal of the Museum were completed, which saw the participation of about fifty architectural studies worldwide.
-The winner was the grouping composed by the architect Cino Zucchi, the Recchi Engineering srl and the Proger spa.
-The winning project (which responds to the call for proposals with a unitary approach capable of reorganizing the existing building and creating new spaces for relations with the city), articulates the relationship between the fast perception of the Unity of Italy course and the definition of a more collected pedestrian area in correspondence of its graft on via Richelmy.
+In the summer of 2005 the works of the judging commission of the international competition for the renovation of the Museum, which saw the participation of about fifty architectural firms worldwide, were completed.
+The winner was the grouping made up of the architect Cino Zucchi, Recchi Engineering srl and Proger spa.
+The winning project (which responds to the requests of the call with a unitary approach capable of reorganizing the existing building and creating new spaces of relationship with the city), articulates the relationship between the quick perception from Corso Unità d'Italia and the a more intimate pedestrian area at its junction on via Richelmy.

 In keeping with many contemporary European examples, the properly expository functions will be complemented by a series of complementary activities that will make the Museo dell'Automobile live at all hours of the day and evening; becoming a driving force behind the urban renewal of the southern quadrant of the city.